Excess Inventory: Root Causes and How to Deal With It

 6. Explore Donations and Recycling

 For inventory that’s challenging to sell, consider donating to charitable organizations or exploring recycling options.
+Donating inventory can help reduce inventory costs while supporting charitable causes.
 Donations can provide tax benefits and enhance brand image by demonstrating corporate social responsibility.
 Recycling, on the other hand, supports sustainability initiatives and reduces waste.

 7. Engage in Reverse Logistics